The Popular Internet Conspiracy: The Mandela Effect

 If you’ve ever experienced something like this, then it seems like you’ve experienced the phenomenon known as The Mandela Effect.

 It all started with the controversy over Nelson Mandela’s death.
 Hence, that’s where the name for this phenomenon comes from.
-Many people say that they remember Nelson Mandela not making it out of the prison alive in the 1980s.
+Many people say that they remember Nelson Mandela not making it out of prison alive in the 1980s.
 There are some others, who firmly believe that they saw his funeral on the news.

 Yet Nelson Mandela didn’t actually die until 2013.